videntity/provider-data-tools/README.md

 parsing, creating, and validating provider data data.
 They are:

 * chop-nppes-public   - Parse the npi public data dissemination into flattened files
-* csv2mongo           - Converting a CSV into documents directly into a MongoDB datbase/collection
-* json2mongo          - Convert a JSON file object into a record in a MongoDB datbase/collection.
-* jsondir2mongo       - Convert a directory of files containing JSON objects into documents in a MongoDB database/collection.
 * csv2pjson-public.py - Parse the npi public data dissemination into ProviderJSON files
 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
 * validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py